-Screening: a five-minute, two-task screener to identify impairment and determine if further testing is needed.
+Screening: a 5-minute, two-task screener to identify impairment and determine if further testing is needed.

-Assessment: a 20-minute assessment with four additional tasks and four questionnaires to help establish diagnostic criteria for mild or major neurocognitive disorders.
+Assessment: a 20-minute assessment with an additional four tasks and four questionnaires to help establish diagnostic criteria for mild or major neurocognitive disorders.